Supervision

 • PhD Project at The Hebrew University of Jerusalem, Department of Communication

-• PhD Project at The Norwegian University of Science and Technology (NTNU), Department of Sociology and Political Science
+• PhD Project successfully completed on 13 September 2024 at The Norwegian University of Science and Technology (NTNU), Department of Sociology and Political Science

 • Primary Supervisor: Stefan Geiss (NTNU)